Community Health Center (CHC) Program

 Current status of Community Health Centers in Alaska.

-Alaska currently has 27 organizations that receive funding for community health centers in over 180 sites.
+Alaska currently has 27 organizations that receive funding for community health centers in over 150 sites.
 In 2012 community health centers served approximately 98,568 Alaskans.
-In Alaska, community health centers are operated by not for profit organizations, tribal health corporations, and governmental entities.
+In Alaska, community health centers are operated by not for profit organizations, tribal health corporations, and governmental entities, and may serve one community or multiple sites in several communities.

 The State of Alaska through its Primary Care Office monitors the availability of federal funding for new Community Health Centers.
 During those times when federal funding is available for new Community Health Centers, the Alaska Primary Care Office, in partnership with the Alaska Primary Care Association and with the federal Health Resources and Services Administration, works cooperatively with organizations and communities in Alaska to take advantage of this funding opportunity.
 For more information please contact Susan.Mason-Bouterse@alaska.gov.

 Resources for Community Health Clinic applications and technical assistance: